rstudio/rstudio-conf-2022-program/communities-of-practice/building-accessible-lessons-r-friends.md

 talk_id: 22120
 talk_slug: building-accessible-lessons-r-friends
 talk_type: regular
+talk_tags: [access, communication, community, teaching, tool]
 session_slug: communities-of-practice
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Building Accessible Lessons with R and Friends
+talk_title: "Building Accessible Lessons with R and Friends"
 # A short version of the title, suitable for small displays
 talk_title_short: Building Accessible Lessons with R and Friends
 # A link to your talk's materials, when ready